paulowe/gcp/gke workloads/gke-networking/services.md

 step.

 #### ClusterIP
+###### Best practice: Always create service before its corresponding workloads (Pods)

+##### Setting up Cluster IP service
 Kind (Service object)
 Type (default is ClusterIP)
 Selector for pod deployments it should monitor
-Port that target containers are using

-##### Best practice: Always create service before its corresponding workloads (Pods)
+Ports

+in comes external traffic through -> {port} parameter -> and it remaps the traffic as it delivers it to -> {targetPort} where the Pods and containers are running

+Qn what if my Pods run containers that expose different ports for incoming traffic?

 #### NodePort